Cincinnati Museum Center: Museum of Natural History & Science

 The Museum of Natural History & Science includes a space called Dinosaur Hall, featuring skeletons and fossils, including skeletons in the Galeamopus, Daspletosaurus, and Torvosaurus genera.
 The Torvosaurus skeleton, installed in 2018, is the most complete skeleton of the genus, at 55 percent complete, and the only Torvosaurus skeleton publicly exhibited.

 The natural history museum also includes a reproduction of a limestone cave.
 The exhibit, titled "The Cave", was first installed as "The Cavern" in the museum's Gilbert Avenue location in 1967, ten years after the location opened.
 It was reinstalled in Union Terminal around 1994.
 It was designed to resemble Mammoth Cave National Park, the longest cave system in the world, in nearby Kentucky.
 Workers with extensive cave knowledge sculpted the cave from gunite.
-The exhibit has two levels and spans for 500 feet.
+The exhibit has two levels and spans 500 feet.
 It includes an underground stream and vertical cavities (dome pits), one of which is 40 feet high.